 Fortunately, there is an easier and convenient method available – the Store Fixer module.

-This module adds PrestaShop security headers with a click.
 This module not only saves you time but also the effort to edit files.
-Now, you just have to install the module and follow these steps:
+To add Security Headers on your store, you just have to install the module and follow these steps:

-- Download the compressed file and upload it to PrestaShop admin
+- Download the compressed file of the module and upload it to the PrestaShop modules section.

 However, if you wish to add security headers by yourself, you can follow these .htaccess techniques to add different security headers to your store.